newtonproject/newchain-notify/README.md

 ```

 * Tips:
     * You need to specify different IDs with `--id` when there are multiple programs are running at the same time.
+    * The server needs to be configured with MQTT service,
+    please refer to [MQTT](http://mqtt.org/) or use [AWS MQ](https://aws.amazon.com/amazon-mq)